Hardhat-Enterprises/AutoAudit/README.md

 ### Overview

 The CI/CD pipeline is implemented using **GitHub Actions** integrated with **Google Cloud Build** for container image builds and deployments to Google Cloud Platform (GCP).
-The pipeline is optimised for efficiency, security, and compliance, with path-based triggers to selectively build and test only affected services.
+The pipeline is optimised for efficiency, security, and compliance, with path-based triggers to build and test only affected services selectively.

 ### Pipeline Stages